cloudmesh-community/book/chapters/msg/mqtt.md

 tried which also did not result in any significant delays.

 Thus it is observed that two raspberry pis can be easily controlled using MQTT.
-This system can be extended to incude arbitrary number of raspberry pis and other devices that subscribe to the broker.
+This system can be extended to include arbitrary number of raspberry pis and other devices that subscribe to the broker.
 If a device fails, or the connection from one device is broken, other devices are not affected and continue to perform the same.